StemVibrations/STEM/docs/tutorial1.rst

 The results are compared with the analytical solution of the Lamb problem.

 .. image:: _static/lamb_displacements.png
     :align: center
     :alt: Vertical displacements at the surface of the model at different time steps.

 This animation shows the vertical velocity of the soil when subjected to the pulse load.

 .. image:: _static/lamb.gif
+    :align: center
-   :alt: Vertical velocity
+    :alt: Vertical velocity of the soil when subjected to the pulse load.

 .. seealso::